 - Oops!Something went wrong.Please try again later.

-Changes in earnings and sales indicate shifts in Avinger’s Return on Capital Employed, a measure of yearly pre-tax profit relative to capital employed in a business.
-Generally, a higher ROCE suggests successful growth in a company and is a sign of higher earnings per share for shareholders in the future.
-In Q2, Avinger posted an ROCE of -0.48%.
+Return on Capital Employed is a measure of yearly pre-tax profit relative to capital employed by a business.
+Changes in earnings and sales indicate shifts in a company's ROCE.
+A higher ROCE is generally representative of successful growth of a company and is a sign of higher earnings per share in the future.
+A low or negative ROCE suggests the opposite.
+In Q3, Avinger posted an ROCE of -0.28%.

-In Avinger's case, the ROCE ratio shows the amount of assets may not be helping the company achieve higher returns.
-Investors may take this into account before making any long-term financial decisions.
+For Avinger, the return on capital employed ratio shows the current amount of assets may not actually be helping the company achieve higher returns, a note many investors will take into account when making long-term financial decisions.

 See more from Benzinga